Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Series perturbation in divalent atoms

-The expression~\eqref{eq:vdW_noAngRed} sensitively depends on energy denominators, thereby accidental near-degeneracies between target and the intermediate states can result in strong deviations from the hydrogenic scaling behavior of the long-range interaction strengths.
-We observe such effect in the van der Waals interactions between two $5snp({^1}P_1)$ Rydberg states of Sr, as this interaction has $5snp({^1}P_1)+5snp({^1}P_1)\rightarrow 5sn'd({^1}D_2) + 5sn'd({^1}D_2)$ as an intermediate channel where the $5snd({^1}D_2)$ states are highly perturbed below $n\simeq20$.
+The expression~\eqref{eq:vdW_noAngRed} sensitively depends on energy denominators, thereby accidental near-degeneracies between the target and intermediate states can result in strong deviations from the $n^{11}$ hydrogenic scaling behavior of the long-range interaction strengths.
+As discussed below, we observe such an effect in the van der Waals interactions between two $5snp({^1}P_1)$ Sr Rydberg atoms, as this interaction has an intermediate excitation channel $5snp({^1}P_1)+5snp({^1}P_1)\rightarrow 5sn'd({^1}D_2) + 5sn'd({^1}D_2)$ and the $5snd({^1}D_2)$ states are strongly perturbed below $n\simeq20$.

+In our calculations, the LS-coupling scheme \ttcl{does not hold } for all $n$-ranges in Sr, particularly in \ttcl{the } Ry series with high angular momentum $L$.
+For example, in the $5snd(D_2)$ Ry states, the series with the singlet and the triplet characters significantly mix for $n=15$ and 16, whereas the mixing is negligible for all other $n$ up to 30~\cite{VaiJonPot14}.
+In the case of the $5s15d(D_2)$ states, roughly 35\% of the channel is of the $5s15d({^1}D_2)$ character, and 55\% is of the $5s15d({^3}D_2)$ character.
+Other series of interest with lower angular momenta, {\it i.e.} $5sns(S_{0})$ and $5snp(P_{1})$, do not display this mixing in the $n$-ranges we are interested in this work \ttcl{, and we include the } mixing between the $5snd({^1}D_2)$ and $5snd({^3}D_2)$ series \ttcl{in our calculations.
+Although } appreciable for $n=15$ and 16, \ttcl{this mixing } does not affect our qualitative conclusions \ttcl{as we will discuss in Sec.~\ref{sec:vdW}.
+We give details of how we include this effect in our calculations in Appendix~\ref{app:sing-trip}} .